iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 ***

 One Pager ([website](http://onepagerapp.com/)) - If you like the single page idea of Strikingly, you'll also love One Pager.
+One Pager strips all the

 ***